raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ![Black wire](images/wire-ushape.png)

 Now take a black jumper wire and remove one end to expose the connector, just as you did before.
-Hold the connector next to one end of one of your 10cm lengths of black wire, and pass both wires through the narrow end of an insulation boot.
-Insert both together into a crimp and tighten the crimp as before.
+Hold the connector next to the end of one of your 10cm lengths of black wire, and pass both wires through the narrow end of an insulation boot.
+Insert both wires together into a crimp and tighten the crimp as before.

 ![Black wire](images/ground-wire1.png)

 Connect up the four remaining lengths of black wire to create a chain, crimping together a new wire with the exposed bare end of the previous wire.
+You will be left with one bare wire end as in the photograph below.

 ![Black wire](images/ground-wire-loop.png)

-For the final end, use pliers to fold over the bare wire to make it thicker before putting this wire alone inside a crimp and tightening up as before.
+For the final end, use pliers to fold over the bare wire to make it twice as thick before putting this wire alone inside a crimp and tightening up as before.
 You should end up with a chain containing six crimped ends and one black plastic jumper end.

 ## Connecting wires to the button terminals